Solar-B/.github/profile/readme.md

 ## License

-MIT.
+MIT

 You may do whatever you want with this information as long as you mention the author.

+## Cite as

+Mihai Oltean, *Solar Bear; A solar trike*, 2025.

 ## Warning